 Shadows assist their actors in different ways.
 Each shadow is matched with an actor.
 A comfortable bond may come easily or may take time to build as you get to know each other.
 Shadows and actors learn alongside each other, about the role, singing, dancing, where to be on stage, and when to be there.
 A calm and encouraging manner with positive reinforcement guides the actors as they learn and perform their parts.
 Shadow actors have a script-in-hand to carry throughout the rehearsal process and during the performances for assistance, if needed.
 Sometimes actors also need help with costumes and make up.

-Just about anyone can be a shadow actor Some of our actors love to sing and dance and some have never experienced the joy, energy and camaraderie of live theater.
-Even the most reserved folks get into the spirit of our shows, experiencing the exhilarating experience.
-Shadow actors encourage a friendly and supportive atmosphere by being attentive, present, engaged, and encouraging.
+Just about anyone can be a shadow actor Come experienced the joy, energy and camaraderie of live theater, along with our actors.
+Even the most reserved folks get into the spirit of our shows.
+Shadow actors help build a friendly and supportive atmosphere by being attentive, present, engaged, and encouraging.
 Shadows help support and guide their actor, allowing them to explore their role as independently as possible.

 Time commitment for Shadow Actors depends on the role of your actor in the show.
 You might be called to one, or up to three rehearsals per week each lasting one or two hours.
 Our production schedule follows a basic format: rehearsals, tech week, performances.
-Rehearsals begin Monday, August 23.
-Tech week begins October 25, when we move into the theater.
+Rehearsals typically begin in late August.
+2022 Tech week begins October 24, when we move into the theater.
 You and your actor will be on stage every evening to get ready for the “Opening Night”.
 This is when costumes, make-up, props, lighting, etc. are added, and it is quite thrilling to watch it happen around you.

 Our performances are held the last weekend in October and the first weekend in November at The Kroc Center Theater: Thursday Friday and Saturday evenings, and Sunday matinees.
 You will need to be present for all six performances.
-(October 29, 30, 31 & November 4 & 5)